-Overlapping with his work on Star Wars, Lucas developed on a new adventure series featuring tough, but humorous archaeologist named Indiana Jones.
-He cast Star Wars antihero Harrison Ford in the title role, and Steven Spielberg signed on director for Indiana Jones and the Lost Ark (1981).
-Instead of deep space, Lucas mined the past for this action-packed tale.
-Indiana Jones battles the Nazis over an ancient artifact in this big box office hit.
+Overlapping with his work on Star Wars, Lucas developed a new adventure series featuring a tough but humorous archaeologist named Indiana Jones.
+He cast Star Wars antihero Harrison Ford in the title role, and Steven Spielberg signed on as director for Raiders of the Lost Ark (1981).
+Instead of deep space, Lucas mined the past for this box office hit, in which Indiana Jones battles the Nazis over the Ark of the Covenant.

-Lucas helped create the stories and worked as a producer on the two sequels soon followed.
-Harrison starred with Kate Capshaw in Indiana Jones and the Temple of Doom (1984).
-In Indiana Jones and the Last Crusade (1989), audiences got to meet Jones's father played by Sean Connery.
+Lucas helped create the stories and worked as a producer on the two sequels that followed.
+Ford starred with Kate Capshaw (Spielberg's future wife) in Indiana Jones and the Temple of Doom (1984), and in Indiana Jones and the Last Crusade (1989), audiences got to meet the hero's father, played by Sean Connery.
 After the third Indiana Jones film, however, Lucas prepared to return to the film franchise that made him world famous—Star Wars.

-Lucas embarked on the development of three new prequels—beginning with the menacing Darth Vader as an innocent, but forceful, young boy.
-The first in the series, Star Wars: Episode I—The Phantom Menace, was released in spring of 1999 to high expectations and unprecedented hype and fanfare.
+Lucas embarked on the development of three new prequels—beginning with the menacing Darth Vader as an innocent, gifted young boy.
+The first in the series, Star Wars: Episode I—The Phantom Menace, was released in the spring of 1999 to high expectations and unprecedented hype and fanfare.
 The response to the film was mixed.
 Some critics and Star Wars fans found the characters childish and racially stereotyped.
-Others complained that the story lacking in dramatic depth.
+Others complained that the story lacked dramatic depth.
 No one, however, could argue about the magical quality of Lucas's technologically masterful creations.

-Defending his latest creation, Lucas argued that The Phantom Menace was a children's movie—as all the Star Wars movies were meant to be before their cult like magnetism took hold of the American public.
-Star Wars: Episode II premiered on May 12, 2002, at the Tribeca Film Festival.
+Defending his latest creation, Lucas argued that The Phantom Menace was a children's movie—as all the Star Wars movies were meant to be before their cult-like magnetism took hold of the American public.
+Episode II—Attack of the Clones premiered on May 12, 2002, at the Tribeca Film Festival.
 The third and final episode, Revenge of the Sith, debuted in May 2005.